Freddy-PC/se_project_coffeeshop/README.md

 This is the second project of the Software Engineer program at TripleTen by Yandex, formally known as Practicum.

 I demonstrate different ways to position elements on the webpage in multiple sections.
-Additionally, after a few more Sprints, I learned how to adjust the webpage to fit different screen sizes.
+Additionally, after a few more Sprints, I learned how to adjust the webpage to fit different screen sizes, which I demonstate here as well.

 ## How to access the Application